VanAndelInstitute/ExpDesign2021/vignettes/project2.md

 look for the `counts` assay.
 (You may need to just use `counts(tidysce)`.)
 If your computer survives neither of these, you can try using summary statistics, but plan on getting an even smaller subsample to use for the actual Project.

+Or, just go back and look at the BUStools figure.

+_Question: what shall we investigate for project 2?_

+I'm thinking the proportions of the mixtures, but I want to fit those first.
+Note that a t-test on proportions is not necessarily "proper"... !